horacioh/braindump/mintter-design-document.md

   —> the system aims for public uncensorshed publishing, thus privacy is not in the core of the tool.
 We cover this later in the document.

 - **Example: Usenet, Xanadu**

+  The uncensored and efficient distribution of messages through a distributed network made Usenet (yet) the most successful tool for conversation among experts.
+Untrusted experts.

+  Most p2p systems have failed.
+We believe that if we focus on a very defined use case, and to a very specific data structure, we can be successful.
+As BitTorrent has done with big media files and Bitcoin with money transactions.